Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 most successful when focused toward the child's particular needs.
 An experienced specialist or team should design the

-of techniques.
+use a combination of techniques.

 Once a diagnosis is concluded it will be important to begin to identify needed services and resources.
 Each child with ASD is